Ukendio/jecs/docs/api/query.md

 A World contains entities which have components.
 The World is queryable and can be used to get entities with a specific set of components.

-# Functions
+# Methods

-## drain()
+## drain
+This method will impede it from being reset when the query is being iterated.
 ```luau
 function query:drain(): Query
 ```
-This function will impede it from being reset when the query is being iterated.

-## next()
+## next
+Get the next result in the query.
+Drain must have been called beforehand or otherwise it will error.
 ```luau
 function query:next(): Query
 ```
-Get the next result in the query.
-Drain must have been called beforehand or otherwise it will error.

-## with()
+## with
+Adds components (IDs) to query with, but will not use their data.
+This is useful for Tags or generally just data you do not care for.

 ```luau
 function query:with(
     ...: Entity -- The IDs to query with
 ): Query
 ```
-Adds IDs to query with, but will not use their data.
-This is useful for Tags or generally just data you do not care for.

 Example:
 ::: code-group